AI product design agency for enterprise and regulated AI

 Healthcare and clinical AI

-Clinical AI interfaces live under HIPAA constraints where model output affects diagnostic and treatment decisions.
-ClyHealth’s clinical AI workflow and adjacent medical device projects required documented auditability of every AI-assisted recommendation, Section 508 and WCAG 2.2 accessibility at the sketch stage, and fallback paths that keep clinicians in control of every clinical decision.
-Healthcare represents over half of Fuselab’s overall project portfolio.
+Clinical AI runs under HIPAA, where model output affects diagnosis and treatment.
+ClyHealth’s clinical workflow and adjacent medical-device projects required auditability of every AI-assisted recommendation, Section 508 and WCAG 2.2 accessibility from the sketch stage, and fallback paths that keep the clinician in control.
+Healthcare is over half of Fuselab’s portfolio.

 Government and regulated public sector

-Federal agencies can engage Fuselab directly through our GSA contract without competitive bidding, a procurement shortcut most offshore agencies cannot offer.
-Delivered government UX work includes NASA, NIH, DHCS (California Medi-Cal), Aircraft Bluebook (Informa), and the Project on Government Oversight (POGO).
-Our McLean, Virginia office supports federal engagements that registered-agent US LLC addresses cannot satisfy for compliance-sensitive work.
+Federal agencies can engage Fuselab through its GSA contract without a competitive bid, which most offshore agencies cannot offer.
+Delivered government work includes NASA, NIH, DHCS (California Medi-Cal), Aircraft Bluebook, and the Project on Government Oversight.
+A McLean, Virginia office supports compliance-sensitive engagements that a registered-agent LLC address cannot.

 Financial services and fintech

-Financial AI carries audit and regulatory weight that consumer AI does not.
-Work shipped for Fiserv, ATB Financial, and Blis focuses on three patterns: confidence thresholds for automated decisions, audit trails regulators can follow six months after the fact, and clear override paths where a human analyst keeps the final call on any decision carrying regulatory consequences.
+Financial AI carries audit weight consumer AI does not.
+Work for Fiserv, ATB Financial, and Blis centers on three things: confidence thresholds for automated decisions, audit trails a regulator can follow six months later, and override paths where a human analyst keeps the final call on any regulated decision.

 Enterprise SaaS with AI workflows

-Enterprise SaaS products with AI built into existing workflows make up the largest Fuselab AI design segment, spanning ML workflow orchestration, human-in-the-loop data labelling, conversational AI over knowledge graphs, and generative interfaces.
-Grid.ai, studio/ml, Stardog Voicebox, and Lightning AI each shipped with confidence, fallback, and override patterns calibrated to the operational cost of model error in that specific product.
-Generative AI design sits inside this segment.
+Enterprise SaaS with AI built into existing workflows is Fuselab’s largest AI segment: ML workflow orchestration, human-in-the-loop labelling, conversational AI over knowledge graphs, and generative interfaces.
+Grid.ai, studio/ml, and Stardog Voicebox each shipped with confidence, fallback, and override patterns sized to the cost of model error in that product.

 Transportation and logistics AI

-In aerospace and aviation, the cost of acting on a wrong model output is measured in lives, assets, or mission outcomes rather than revenue.
-Aerospace work includes NASA (mission data dashboards) and Aircraft Bluebook (Informa’s aviation asset valuation platform used across the global aircraft resale market).
-Every AI-assisted recommendation on these interfaces surfaces its confidence level, its underlying signals, and the override path an operator can take before the recommendation executes.
+In aerospace the cost of a wrong output is measured in lives, assets, or mission outcomes.
+NASA mission dashboards and Aircraft Bluebook’s aviation valuation platform surface every AI recommendation with its confidence level, the signals behind it, and the override an operator can take before it executes.

-Recent examples from Fuselab AI design work include the ClyHealth patient-facing AI health chatbot with explicit confidence signals, a generative AI application interface with full user override controls, the studio/ml interactive data labelling sidebar, and the studio/ml main AI workflow interface.
-Each shipped after the failure paths were designed before the happy path.
+Recent examples include a patient-facing AI health chatbot with explicit confidence signals, a generative AI interface with full user override, and the studio/ml data-labelling sidebar and workflow interface.
+Each shipped after the failure paths were designed first.

 AI Design Services